CPJKU/cca_layer/README.md

 # End-to-End Cross-Modality Retrieval with CCA Projections and Pairwise Ranking Loss
-This repository contains code for all of the three cross-modality retrieval methods evaluated in our manuscript listed below:
+This repository contains the code for all of the three cross-modality retrieval methods evaluated in our manuscript listed below:

 >End-to-End Cross-Modality Retrieval with CCA Projections and Pairwise Ranking Loss.<br>